EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 aad_3 : bstr
 ~~~~~~~~~~~

-where aad_3, in diagnostic non-normative notation, is:
+where aad_3, in non-CDDL notation, is:

 ~~~~~~~~~~~
 aad_3 = H( H( message_1 | message_2 ) | [ data_3 ] )